twbs/blog/src/_posts/2020-12-11-bootstrap-icons-1-2-0.md

 date: 2020-12-11 21:30:00
 ---

-Our latest Bootstrap Icons release includes dozens of new icons, redesigned documentation, and the most highly requested feature—icon fonts!
+Our latest Bootstrap Icons release includes dozens of new icons, redesigned documentation, and the most highly requested new feature—icon fonts!

 ## New social icons